Learn - Troubleshooting

 If you want them to be able to edit, switch the budget to Shared mode and invite them by email with Can Edit permission instead.
 (Public and Shared are mutually exclusive: a public budget cannot also have direct shares.)

-Full mechanic on Public Budgets.
+Full details are on Public Budgets.

 I deleted an account by mistake